Grab A Tissue! Tokyo Jetz Gives Birth, Shares Audio Of Her Baby’s First Cry Out Of The Womb [Video]

 Congratulations are in order for Hustle Gang rapper Tokyo Jetz.
 The young emcee just gave birth to a healthy baby boy!
 Tokyo revealed to fans she was preggo earlier this year as she revealed her baby bump.

-Tokyo is 25, originally for Jacksonville, Florida.
+Tokyo, 25, is originally from Jacksonville, Florida.
 She is currently signed and affiliated with T.I’s Grand Hustle Records and she can RAP.
 Right now she has a single with Summerella bubbling in the streets called “Pretty B!t¢#es In The Trap.

 Congratulations mama!

 Tokyo shared the first cries of her son after he was born and he has some lungs on him.
-Hit play to hear it.

 Comments